 5. Klein Tools Maintenance Kit Clamp Meter

-This meter is made by Klein, a name that is well known in electrical tools.
+Klein is a well-known electric tool manufacturer, and this meter model is the most popular Klein tool.
 There were several excellent features packed in, and on paper, it looked good.
 However, our testing revealed that Klein did not deliver on the promises made to us.

 Despite the low price, this multimeter lacks true RMS capabilities.
 We’re also used to the two AAA batteries on other units.
 This would both be excusable if the CL110KIT were accurate and consistent.

 - Splitting lines